anjvyas/Interactive-Lab-Hub/Lab 3/README.md

 Answer the following:

 ### What worked well about the system and what didn't?
-In original (non-wizarding) system, the lag of the speech2text interpreter made the system a little difficult to use practically.
+In the original (non-wizarding) system, the lag of the speech2text interpreter made the system a little difficult to use practically.
 The wizarding setup was very smooth though and the only issue I encountered with it was its inability to pronounce the name of my friend correctly, although to be fair this is a problem most smart assistants have too.

 ### What worked well about the controller and what didn't?
 Even though the sound output was almost instantaneous, which was great, it was tricky to type everything fast enough and sometimes there ended up being a lag just because of this issue.
 This is why after my first trial run I made sure to keep common ready to copy and paste dialogue options written down that can be immediately pasted based on what the user does.